Daylight Saving Time is at 2:00 am, Sunday morning, March 12.

-Don’t forget to turn all of the clocks in your home back one hour.
+Don’t forget to turn all of the clocks in your home forward one hour.

 You should also change the batteries in any smoke and carbon monoxide (CO) alarms this weekend.
 Smoke and CO alarms can save lives, but only if they work!*